kapresoft/kapresoft.github.io/_posts/java/2024-01-04-spring-intro-to-application-scope.md

 ### 4. **Test Your Application**
 Finally, run your Spring application and test the behavior of the application-scoped bean.
 You'll notice that the data set in one part of the application is accessible from other parts as well.

-By following these steps and using the _@Application_ scope, you can efficiently manage shared resources and data across your Spring application, enhancing the overall performance and functionality.
+By following these steps and using the _@ApplicationScope_, you can efficiently manage shared resources and data across your Spring application, enhancing the overall performance and functionality.

 ## Best Practices and Common Pitfalls

-When working with _@Application_ scope in Spring applications, it's essential to follow best practices to ensure optimal performance and reliability.
+When working with _@ApplicationScope_ in Spring applications, it's essential to follow best practices to ensure optimal performance and reliability.
 Additionally, being aware of common pitfalls can help you avoid potential issues.
 Let's explore these aspects with Java code examples:

 ### Best Practices:

 #### 1. Singleton Beans for Stateless Objects

-Consider using _@Application_ scope primarily for beans representing stateless objects.
+Consider using _@ApplicationScope_ primarily for beans representing stateless objects.
 This ensures that the bean's state is not altered unexpectedly.
 For example:

  ```java
  @Bean